Mitsubishi Motors: What's New For 2023

 Long one of MMNA's best-selling models, the Outlander Sport combines an adventurous spirit with great value in an award-winning package.

-For 2023, Outlander Sport will be even more adventure-ready capable as every trim level comes equipped with Mitsubishi's All-Wheel Control (AWC) as standard equipment3.
+For 2023, Outlander Sport will be even more adventure-ready capable as every trim level comes equipped with Mitsubishi's All-Wheel Control (AWC) as standard equipment4.
 In addition to S, ES, LE, SE and GT trims, the 2023 Outlander Sport will join the rest of the Mitsubishi lineup with a Ralliart limited-edition model early in 2023.

 2023 MIRAGE and MIRAGE G4

-As America's most fuel-efficient non-hybrid, gasoline-fueled vehicle4, the Mirage offer surprising versatility, huge value and one of the industry's best warranties, in a compact package that cannot be matched.
+As America's most fuel-efficient non-hybrid, gasoline-fueled vehicle5, the Mirage offer surprising versatility, huge value and one of the industry's best warranties, in a compact package that cannot be matched.
 For 2023, every Mirage and Mirage G4 will feature the effortless convenience of a continuously variable transmission (CVT) as standard equipment.
 Also, Mirage will add its own Ralliart special edition early in 2023.

 The 2023 Mirage and Mirage G4 will have Manufacturer's Suggested Retail Prices starting at $16,245 (Mirage) and $17,245 (Mirage G4), respectively.